gtrogers/Fangorn/README.md

 The goal of Fangorn (other than satisfying my curiosity) is to be fast enough with remaining simple, easy to use and fun to hack on.

+## What's an entity component system?

+An entity component system, or ECS, is a way of decoupling behaviour, data and actors (or entities) in a game or other fairly complex application that needs to iterate over a lot of moving parts.
+There are several benefits to using this pattern in the right situation:

+- Easily add or remove behaviour from an actor or entity
+- Compose new and interesting behaviours and discover emergent gameplay
+- Maintain reasonable performance and easily identify bottlenecks in your code

 ## Installation

 ### Copy the file